-If you have seen the video at the top of my home page, you have a little glimpse into what my day was like yesterday.
+If you have seen the video at the top of my home page, you have had a little glimpse into what my day was like yesterday.
 I spent a year trying to get these wonderful tools into our school.
 I am so grateful Tim and Deb stepped up to let me get them here.

 My day with the makeymakey's started with my students.
-These are some incredible men.
+These are some incredible people.
 They have the talent, curiosity, resilience, and perseverance we strive to show students everyday.
-I literally explained I want to let teachers try the makeymakeys out and I needed there help, then unboxed the makeymakeys and got the heck out of their way!
+I explained I want to let teachers try the makeymakeys out and I needed their help.
+I then unboxed the makeymakeys and got the heck out of their way!
 I showed them what a makeymakey was and how it had been used.
 I showed them the task I wanted teachers to undertake and asked them to test it out for me.
 I had a two hour slot with teachers to fill with this activity.
-The students looked at the instructions (found here) quickly un boxed the makeymakey and blew my socks off.
-In 5 minutes they had test coursed complete and confirmed the scratch program we were set to use worked just fine.
+The students looked at the instructions (found here), quickly un-boxed the makeymakeys and blew my socks off.
+In 5 minutes, they had tested, completed, and confirmed that the scratch program we were set to use worked just fine.
 That was the end of my formal input.
-It was then a flurry of " Jonesy can we use this, can I try this?"
-"That didn't work now what do you think we should do next guys?" and a whole lot of "It works!".
-I haven't see them this excited yet. they pleaded with me to bring them back for double block. " Jones we really have to try and make a better power glove, I have so many ideas" I thanked them for trying out the teacher portion and to be honest got worried I had made it too easy.
-After school I set up the 3d printer and the makeymakey supplies up in our Multipurpose room and hoped that teachers would have even a sliver of the fun the boys had.
-As I talked about what a makeymakey was, how the boys had tried it and how teachers might use this in their courses, I felt the tension in the room rise .
+It was then a flurry of "Jonesy, can we use this, can I try this?"
+"That didn't work.
+Now what do you think we should do next guys?" and a whole lot of "It works!".
+I haven't see them this excited before.
+They pleaded with me to bring them back for double block.
+"Jones, we really have to try and make a better power glove.
+I have so many ideas."
+I thanked them for trying out the teacher portion and, to be honest, got worried I had made it too easy.
+After school, I set up the 3d printer and the makeymakey supplies in our Multipurpose room.
+I hoped that teachers would have even a sliver of the fun the students had.
+As I talked about what a makeymakey was, how the students had tried it and how teachers might use this in their courses, I felt the tension in the room rise.
 It was visible on the faces of most teachers.
 I thought I was sunk!
 I underestimated the life long learner in my colleagues.
 They stepped up huge.
 They jumped in, even with their trepidation.
-They asked questions they made mistakes, and had some technology glitches that they just worked through.
+They asked questions.
+They made mistakes and had some technology glitches that they just worked through.
 It was possibly the best experience observing teachers I have ever had.
 I got to see teachers be students and then reflect on that for their teaching.
 I was honestly in awe of their resilience with a very new situation.
 I hope every student watches the video so they can see that teachers model learning, that they themselves are still learning.
 The tension left the room and all I could see was concentration, laughing and fun.
 Just fun!
 I want to be in the mix next time.
 I feel really fortunate to have watched all of this but at the same time wished I could have just been one of the kids.

 0 Comments